World Jewish Congress: Precursor organizations (1917–1936)

 The First Preparatory World Jewish Conference was held in Geneva in August 1932.
 A preparatory committee was headed by Zionist Nahum Goldmann, who was one of the leading advocates of the establishment of an international Jewish representative body.
 Goldmann defined the purpose of the World Jewish Congress as follows:

 It is to establish the permanent address of the Jewish people; amidst the fragmentation and atomization of Jewish life and of the Jewish community; it is to establish a real, legitimate, collective representation of Jewry which will be entitled to speak in the name of the 16 million Jews to the nations and governments of the world, as well as to the Jews themselves.

 The conference approved plans to set up the new organization in 1934, with headquarters in New York and European offices in Berlin, Germany.
 In a manifesto, delegates called upon the Jewish people to unite as the only effective means of averting danger.
-The Jews, the declaration said, had to rely on their own power with the assistance of such enlightened sections of the world which had not yet been saturated with poisonous anti-Semitism.
+The Jews, the declaration said, had to rely on their own power with the assistance of such enlightened sections of the world which had not yet been saturated with poisonous antisemitism.
 It added: "The World Jewish Congress does not aim at weakening any existing organizations, but rather to support and stimulate them."
 The new organization would be based on the "concept of the Jewish people as a national entity, and authorized and obligated to deal with all problems affecting Jewish life".

 In the summer of 1933, following the rise to power of Adolf Hitler and his NSDAP in Germany, American Jewish Congress President Bernard Deutsch called on US Jewish organizations to support the establishment of a World Jewish Congress "to prove the sincerity of their stand" in favor of the embattled Jews of Germany.